 Mary comes over after school.
 She senses my extraordinary experience.
-I ask her to walk away from the drugged confusion in a room of heavy metal noise.
+I ask her to walk away from the drugged confusion of a room of heavy metal.
 She listens to my memories from the night in the graveyard and advises me to go slowly with experiencing more.
 She recites what she calls a Santeria prayer to protect me.
 I hadn’t known how many protectors I have.
 My confusion is heightened by the fatigue I still feel from the experience.
 She suggests I go easy on the pot smoking to clear my head.
 When we return to my room, Robby tries to get me high again.

 “I need to cool it for a while,” I tell him.

 “You need to maintain your high, man.”